andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ```

 ## Tuning Autovacuum
-PostgreSQL runs a scheduler Autovacuum process when PostgreSQL starts up.
+PostgreSQL starts an Autovacuum launcher process.
 This process looks at configurable thresholds for all tables and determines whether a `VACUUM` worker should run, per table.

 Thresholds can be configured per table.
 A good starting place for tables that have a large amount of UPDATE and DELETE queries, is to perform that per-table tuning.